ethereum-optimism/superchain-ops/tasks/eth/008-fp-upgrade/VALIDATION.md

 - **Key**: `0xe52a667f71ec761b9b381c7b76ca9b852adf7e8905da0e0ad49986a0a6871815`
   **Before**: `0x000000000000000000000000dfe97868233d1aa22e815a266982f2cf17685a27`
   **After**: `0x0000000000000000000000000000000000000000000000000000000000000000`
   **Meaning**: Clears the old and unused [L2OutputOracle slot](https://github.com/ethereum-optimism/optimism/blob/op-contracts/v1.3.0/packages/contracts-bedrock/src/L1/SystemConfig.sol#L63).
-You can verify the correctnes of the storage slots with `chisel`.
+You can verify the correctness of the storage slots with `chisel`.
 Just start it up and enter the slot definitions as found in the contract source code.
   ```
   ➜ bytes32(uint256(keccak256("systemconfig.l2outputoracle")) - 1)
   Type: bytes32
   └ Data: 0xe52a667f71ec761b9b381c7b76ca9b852adf7e8905da0e0ad49986a0a6871815
   ```